mlubinsky/mlubinsky.github.com/airflow/README.md

 <https://www.sicara.ai/blog/2019-04-08-apache-airflow-celery-workers>

-Inside airflow.cfg the executor is defined:
+The executor is defined in airflow.cfg

  Airflow proposes several executor out of the box, from the simplest to the most full-featured: